King David Hotel bombing: Israeli and Zionist reactions

 The Jewish political leadership publicly condemned the attack.
 The Jewish Agency expressed "their feelings of horror at the base and unparalleled act perpetrated today by a gang of criminals".
 The Jewish National Council denounced the bombing.
-According to The Jerusalem Post, "although the Hagana had sanctioned the King David bombing, world-wide condemnation caused the organization to distance itself from the attack."
+According to The Jerusalem Post, "although the Hagana had sanctioned the King David bombing, world-wide condemnation caused the organization to distance itself from the attack".
 David Ben-Gurion deemed the Irgun "the enemy of the Jewish people" after the attack.
 Hatsofeh, a Jewish newspaper in Palestine, labelled the Irgun perpetrators "fascists".

 The Irgun issued an initial statement accepting responsibility for the attack, mourning their Jewish victims, and calling into fault the British for what they saw as a failure to respond to the warnings.
-A year later, on July 22, 1947, they issued a new statement saying that they were acting on instructions from "a letter from the headquarters of the United Resistance, demanding that we carry out an attack on the center of government at the King David Hotel as soon as possible."
+A year later, on 22 July 1947, they issued a new statement saying that they were acting on instructions from "a letter from the headquarters of the United Resistance, demanding that we carry out an attack on the center of government at the King David Hotel as soon as possible".
 The Irgun's radio network announced that it would mourn for the Jewish victims, but not the British ones.
 This was explained by claiming that Britain had not mourned for the millions of Jews who died in the Nazi Holocaust.
 No remorse was expressed for the largest group of victims, the Arab dead.

 Richard Crossman, a British Labour Party Member of Parliament (MP), whose experience on the Anglo-American Committee had made him sympathetic to Zionism, visited Chaim Weizmann shortly after the attack.
 Weizmann's ambivalence towards Zionist violence was apparent in the conversation.
 While condemning it, he also stated that he sympathised with its causes.
-When the King David Hotel bombing was mentioned, Weizmann started crying heavily.
-He said, "I can't help feeling proud of our boys.
+When the King David Hotel bombing was mentioned, Weizmann started crying: "I can't help feeling proud of our boys.
 If only it had been a German headquarters, they would have gotten the Victoria Cross."